Striving-Technologies/strive-ui.io/.github/contributing.md

 ## 🤝 Contribution

-In this guide we till provide you with all the relevant information for making contributions to this project.
+In this guide we will provide you with all the relevant information for making contributions to this project.

 ### Types of Contributions